 The Grand Hotel Royal was originally opened for visitors of the highly successful Millennium Exhibition in 1896.
 A joint-stock company, established by the most important hotel owners of the day, including the chairman Frigyes Glück and the planner architect Rezső Ray, had succeed in purchasing the largest piece of real estate on the developing Grand Boulevard.

 By this time the Grand Boulevard had become the main artery of the Hungarian capital and the hotel rooms enjoyed superb views of this most attractive part of Budapest.
 The official opening ceremony was on 30th April 1896 attracting many visitors and after its opening; the Royal became a regular haunt of contemporary Hungarian writers and journalists, including Jenő Heltay, Sándor Hunyadi, Lajos Nagy, and Gyula Krúdy.

-However, with the growing popularity of the motion picture, the Royal Ballroom ceased to exist as a part of the hotel when it was reconstructed as the Royal Apollo cinema and after the Second World War, it reopened its doors in 1959as the Red Star cinema with its entrance on Hársfa Street.
-As well as hosting the first motion picture screening in the country, to add to its trove of ‘firsts’ and to show how truly forward thinking they were, in 1909, the first Hungarian airplane was exhibited in one of the hotel’s cour d’honneur.
+However, with the growing popularity of the motion picture, the Royal Ballroom ceased to exist as a part of the hotel when it was reconstructed as the Royal Apollo cinema.
+After the Second World War, it reopened its doors in 1959 as the Red Star cinema with its entrance on Hársfa Street.
+As well as hosting the first motion picture screening in the country, to add to its trove of firsts and to show how truly forward-thinking they were, in 1909, the first Hungarian aeroplane was exhibited in one of the hotel’s cour d’honneur.